-Landscape sensitivity would be High for the large typology (turbines 80-150m), High-medium for the medium typologies (turbines >50m), Medium for the small-medium typologies and Low for the small typology (turbines <20m).
+Landscape sensitivity would be High for the large typology (turbines 80-150m), High-medium for the medium typologies (turbines >50m), Medium for the small-medium typologies.

 In terms of landscape values, sensitivity would be High for the large, medium and small-medium typologies within the NSA designation, reducing to High-medium where the RSA alone applies and to Low in the north-western fringes of this landscape unit where no landscape designations apply.
-The small typology would be likely to have a lesser effect on designated landscapes with values reducing to Medium to Low.
+The small typology would be likely to have a lesser effect on designated landscapes.